-The Center for Advocacy, Response, and Education (CARE) recognizes the importance of mental health and well-being of survivors.
+The Center for Advocacy, Response, and Education (CARE) recognizes the importance of mental health and well-being of survivors of sexual and interpersonal violence.
 CARE believes that financial standing of a survivor should not be a hinder to the healing process.

-The guidelines to the CARE Healing Fund are:
+The current guidelines to the CARE Healing Fund are:

 - To adequately serve the K-State community, each person shall enrolled in the Healing Fund will receive 20 sessions per grant year (October 2021 to September 2022).
 These sessions do not need to be used consecutively.
 CARE will not pay for missed or cancelled sessions.

 - To use the Healing Fund, you are required to meet with a survivor advocate, who will provide you with a letter with CARE's information for billing.

 - The Healing Fund may be used at both on and off campus providers.
 If If your desired service provider is not listed below, please meet with an advocate to talk about your options.

 CARE is committed to providing accessible resources for the K-State community and hopes that the Healing Fund will bring peace of mind to those affected by violence.

 For any questions about the Healing Fund, please contact K-State CARE office at (785) 532-6444 or email firstname.lastname@example.org.

 CARE Healing Fund Partners: